Xuxu2233/AHC-model-v2.1R/Install software 06-29/README.md

 Please click the installation file AHC2.1R_Setup.msi or setup.exe to install the AHC model (AHC v2.1R).
 This is the GUI version of the AHC model.
 Updated time: 2026-June-26 12:05
+Note: the user should install AccessDatabaseEngine2010 for X32 first.